Order of Service March 15@11am Eastern

 Penitential Rite

-L/ Bless the Lord who forgives our sins. (psalm 103)
+L/ Bless the Lord who forgives our sins.
+(Psalm 103)

 P/ God’s mercy endures forever.